 Now:

-We’ve split up every optional library into 3 libraries - lib-feature, lib-default-implementation and lib-opt-in-implementation.
+We’ve split up every optional library into 3 libraries - lib-feature

-• In lib-feature, we include only a minimal set of classes that allow us to differentiate between the feature implementation types and an interface that is implemented by the libraries that actually supply the Fragments.
+, we include only a minimal set of classes that allow us to differentiate between the feature implementation types and an interface that is implemented by the libraries that actually supply the Fragments. - In

-• In lib-default-implementation, we have the generic implementation as a fallback for customers that do not use this feature.
+, we have the generic implementation as a fallback for customers that do not use this feature. - In

 6. CODEOWNERS file